What Is The Shona Project?

 A Free Shona Goodie Pack, that is jam packed full of useful information and merchandise that can be used to promote The Shona Project in schools.

 As a school, you can decide how you would like the Jambo to be selected.
 This could be simply selecting a student whom you think is perfect for the role or putting a call out to a year group for nominees and conducting short interviews to choose the candidate.
 Selection is entirely up to school staff as we cherish and trust that you know your community of girls best!
-Teachers and school management can nominate a Junior Ambassador at the link below.

-Nominate Your School’s Junior Ambassador Here!
+Nominate Your School’s Junior Ambassadors Here.

-Permission from a parent/guardian will be required to add Junior Ambassadors to certain social media groups and communications channels.
+Following nomination, The Shona Project will seek permission from a parent/guardian will be required to add Junior Ambassadors to certain social media groups and communications channels.

 If you have any queries, please don’t hesitate to reach out to our Education Manager, Natasha, at natasha@shona.ie